huguesmax/perl-slowfox/README.md

 	apt-get install libmodule-install-perl redis-server redis-doc mysql-server curl libmysqlclient-dev wget libio-socket-ssl-perl libnet-ssleay-perl libssl-dev

-Perl Dancer, SlowFox need lot of perl Module, the best way to install all this modules is to use [Cpanminus](https://metacpan.org/pod/App::cpanminus).
+Perl Dancer, SlowFOX need lot of perl Module, the best way to install all this modules is to use [Cpanminus](https://metacpan.org/pod/App::cpanminus).